LorenzoMauri/LorenzoMauri/README.md

 ### What you can find here (aka contents)

-In my repositories you can find Data Science-related projects, more specifically covering the following topics and areas:
+In my repositories you can find Data Science-related projects, which cover the following topics and areas:

     Computer Vision tasks such as object and image recognition